LightAndLight/snake-wrangling-talk/slides/motivation.md

-# Motivation

 ##

 How can we bring the benefits of better languages to existing codebases?

 <div class="notes">
-One of the things we're interested in at QFPL is how we can lower that barrier
+One question we are exploring at the lab is how to bring the benefits of good languages to existing codebases
 </div>

 ##